-Penn Medicine offers one of the only dedicated neuroendocrine tumor (NET) programs in the country with the combined expertise to treat both gastroenteropancreatic neuroendocrine tumors (GEP-NETs) and pheochromocytomas and paragangliomas (PHEOs).
-Our program is the first and only one of its kind in the region.
+We offer one of the only dedicated neuroendocrine tumor (NETs) programs in the country, with the combined expertise to treat both gastroenteropancreatic neuroendocrine tumors (GEP-NETs) and pheochromocytomas and paragangliomas (PHEOs).
+Our program is the first and only one of its kind, making us one of the top neuroendocrine cancer treatment centers in the region.

 Recently, the US Food and Drug Administration (FDA) approved the first-ever non-surgical treatment for the rare neuroendocrine cancers, pheochromocytoma and paraganglioma.
 The approval was based largely on the results of the Penn-led trial involving 68 patients who benefitted from receiving at least one therapeutic dose of Azedra.

-If you or a loved one has neuroendocrine cancer, you can find out if Azedra is a possible treatment option by calling 800-789-7366.
+If you or a loved one has a neuroendocrine tumor, you can find out if Azedra is a possible treatment option by calling 800-789-7366 (PENN).

-In addition to Azedra, we offer the following treatment options for neuroendocrine tumors:
+In addition to Azedra, we offer the following neuroendocrine cancer treatment options:

 - Local and local-regional excision